Kinto/kinto/docs/tutorials/first-steps.rst

 ===========

-There are several kinds of applications where *Kinto* is particulary relevant as a storage backend.
+There are several kinds of applications where *Kinto* is particularly relevant as a storage backend.

-Let's say that we want to make a `TodoMVC <http://todomvc.com/>`_ backend that will sync user tasks between the devices.
+Let's say that we want to make a `TodoMVC <https://todomvc.com/>`_ backend that will sync user tasks between the devices.
 The requirements are that users can check off tasks as they complete them and they can share their tasks with other users.
 We want tasks and